flow-r/flowr/README.md

 [`guest; guestpass`]

 The process of submitting jobs uses the `dependency` feature of submitting jobs to a computing cluster.
 This lets the user concentrate more on the type of analysis than its implmentation.
-Also the pipeline becomes really portable across platforms and institutions.
+Also the pipeline becomes really portable across platforms and computing clusters.

 Just get me started...